AleksaGavric/Ahrain/README.md

+# DISCOUNTINUED - thank you to all who used it <3

 # [Ahrain v1 - Open Source Rain Notifier](https://ahra.in)

 Rain sucks.
 Getting caught in the rain sucks even more!
 Well what can you do about it? **..Ahrain!**